brandon-pereira/flash/README.md

 # Flash

-Flash allows you to quickly and easily build robust web applications with virtually any tech stack.
-It takes care of the heavy lifting (see features below), and provides you with a good solid shell for your application.
+Flash allows you to quickly and easily build robust web applications and websites.
+It takes care of the heavy lifting  and provides you with a shell for your application.

 ## Features

-- Modern Stack
+- Built-in support for ES6 (including [async/await](leveraging-async-await))
 - Define required javascript/css dependencies, show a loader till those dependencies are loaded, and then provides an easy API for accessing those dependencies. (see preloader section)
 - Progressive Web App Generation (Offline Support)
 - HTML Rendering with [Nunjucks](https://mozilla.github.io/nunjucks/)